 In advance, here’s the query we’ll use the following KQL value for the Content Search Web Part:

-Also, in advance, note that WorkEmail is automatically promoted to a managed property from the People content type.
+Note that WorkEmail is automatically promoted to a managed property from the People content type.

-Validate the Company Directory and People Finder
+Validate the SharePoint Company Directory and People Finder